 We used to do this when we had carpet to protect it from the muck on the legs, but now it’s to protect the flooring.
 It also helps the whole set-up to slide around, kind of like glides.

 The plywood is screwed into the saw horses, where marked (of course), which prevents any shift and a catastrophic collapse.
 At one point we had cats that loved to jump onto our village and terrorize the town folks!

 This makes sense when you see the finished product, but this is looking down Main Street, with houses and shops on either side.
 The road is lined with streetlights that are stapled to the board and the extra wiring is pulled through the slots to the underside of the table.

 Each house has a light (actually a night light sized bulb and retaining clip) and that cord is pushed through the holes.

-The next step is to place a white sheet over the plywood that has matching holes cut where they fall in the plywood.
+The next step is to place a flat white sheets over the plywood that has matching holes cut where they fall in the plywood.
 Again, this is to allow for all the electrical connections to be made and hidden under the village.

 It is important to get the right side up and the left side right…see what I mean?!

-Now we just staple them to the board on either side with a construction staple gun and pray they stay in place.
+Now we just staple them to the board on either side with a heavy duty staple gun and pray they stay in place.
 These lights will not be with us next year and their upgrades are already in storage!